lanzhouBWH/lanzhoubwh.github.io/_pages/about.md

 Who am I?
 ======
-I am a computational and statistical investigator at Brigham and Women’s Hospital and Harvard Medical School with strong interests in biomedical data, particularly brain imaging, genetics, and cardiovascular research.
-My research spans the full spectrum of biomedical and clinical investigation, including (a) pre-clinical studies for biological discovery, (b) clinical trials for treatment evaluation, and (c) observational studies to assess treatment effectiveness.
-As a leading biostatistics investigator, I have served as lead author on more than 15 publications in prominent journals such as Technometrics, Biometrics, Journal of the Royal Statistical Society: Series A, Data Science in Science, Imaging Neuroscience, NeuroImage: Clinical, Bioinformatics, and JAMIA Open, with open-source codes and software available at https://github.com/lanzhouBWH.
-In my role as a statistical consultant, I have co-authored over 50 collaborative papers published in high-impact biomedical and clinical journals, including The New England Journal of Medicine, Journal of the American Heart Association, Circulation, and Radiology.
+Zhou (Joe) Lan is an associate director at Real-World Evidence Analytics on Sanofi's HEVA Team.
+He earned his PhD in Statistics from North Carolina State University in 2019 and has since focused on real-world evidence studies examining treatment effectiveness, as well as biobank studies supporting R&D biomarker investigation, at Brigham and Women's Hospital–Harvard Medical School and Yale-CORE.
+As both a lead investigator and collaborative team member in medical research, he has contributed to numerous studies with publications in prestigious journals including JAMIA Open, NEJM, JAHA, JAMA Network Open, Circulation, Neuro-Oncology, and Imaging Neuroscience.
+As trained biostatistician and data scientist, he has served as lead author on more than 15 publications in prominent journals such as Technometrics, Biometrics, Journal of the Royal Statistical Society: Series A, Data Science in Science.

 My Work By Therapeutic Areas
 ======